-10. Legal remedy - alternative possibilities
+11. The right to legal remedy - alternative possibilities

 10.1.
-Data protection officer (Article 38-39 of GDPR)
+Data protection officer (See Article 12 of GDPR and Article 38-39 of GDPR for more information)

-Data subjects may contact the data protection officer with regard to all issues related to processing of their personal data and to the exercise of their rights under GDPR.
+Data subjects may contact the data protection officer with regard to all issues related to processing of their personal data and to the exercise of their rights under GDPR (Article 38(4) of GDPR).

-If the controller does not take action on the request of the data subject, the controller shall inform the data subject without delay and at the latest within one month of receipt of the request of the reasons for not taking action and on the possibility of lodging a complaint with a supervisory authority and seeking a judicial remedy.
-(Article 12(4) of GDPR)
+If the controller does not take action on the request of the data subject, the controller shall inform the data subject without delay and at the latest within one month of receipt of the request of the reasons for not taking action and on the possibility of lodging a complaint with a supervisory authority and seeking a judicial remedy (Article 12(4) of GDPR)

 10.2.
-Procedures of the National Authority for Data Protection and Freedom of Information (Section 51/A. (1), 52-54., 55.
-(1)-(2), 56-58. and Section 60-61. of InfoAct5 and 57., 77.
-Article of GDPR
+Procedures of the National Authority for Data Protection and Freedom of Information (Articles 57-58 and 77 of GDPR; Sections 51/A (1), 52-54, 55 (1)-(2), 56-58, and 60-61 of Privacy Act4)